tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-* Added some new features required for Interswitch UAT, kindly update.
-Thanks.
+* Fix for payment status not shown if pretty permalinks is disabled